 - Clear risk management strategy in place, approved by the Board, to support continual improvement. - The Board provides oversight in identifying and understanding significant risks to the Group.
-An annual risk review is formally held with the Board where key risks and mitigation are assessed. - Dedicated board and executive committees oversee the management of risks for the Group, and review and monitor significant risks throughout the year. - The Executive Leadership Team ('ELT') puts in place systems of risk management, compliance and control to mitigate risks. - · Commitment is demonstrated through the risk management policy statement, which is endorsed by the - Quarterly risk workshops are held with the ELT in order to review the key risks that appear on the corporate register and discuss any emerging risk themes. - Appropriate operational and non-operational risks are managed within a corporate risk system which is maintained by the Head of Risk, Control and Assurance.
-Work has been undertaken in the year to enhance the visibility of the mitigation of key health and safety risks by creating a separate health and safety risk register within the corporate risk system.
+An annual risk review is formally held with the Board where key risks and mitigation are assessed.

+- Dedicated board and executive committees oversee the management of risks for the Group, and review and monitor significant risks throughout the year. - The Executive Leadership Team ('ELT') puts in place systems of risk management, compliance and control to mitigate risks. - Commitment is demonstrated through the risk management policy statement, which is endorsed by the ELT. - Quarterly risk workshops are held with the ELT in order to review the key risks that appear on the corporate register and discuss any emerging risk themes. - Appropriate operational and nonoperational risks are managed within a corporate risk system which is maintained by the Head of Risk, Control and Assurance.
+Work has been undertaken in the year to enhance the visibility of the mitigation of key health and safety risks by creating a separate health and safety risk register within the corporate risk system. - The corporate register is underpinned by a number of 'local' risk registers in various areas of the business.
+Key risks on these 'local' registers are fed into the corporate risk register as they are identified. - Each risk on the corporate register is owned by a member of the ELT who has the overall responsibility for managing that risk, supported by members of the Senior Leadership Team and Operational Management.